senithkay/vscode-extensions-public/workspaces/test-gpt/extension/README.md

 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
-3. Search for "TestGPT" in the Extensions view search box.
+3. Search for "WSO2 TestGPT" in the Extensions view search box.
 4. Click the Install button for the TestGPT extension.
 5. Wait for the extension to be installed and activated.